SteeltoeOSS/Home/project-docs/contributing.md

 * Contributor
 * User

-See [code maintainers](https://github.com/SteeltoeOSS/Home/tree/master/project-docs/code-maintainers.md) to find the current project members and the roles they play within the project.
+See [code maintainers](project-docs/code-maintainers.md) to find the current project members and the roles they play within the project.

-In addition, as we fully support and desire the involvement from the larger open source community, all decision making will be conducted in the open and based on a model outlined in the .NET Foundations project governance document mentioned above.
+In addition, as we fully support and desire the involvement from the larger open source community, all decision making will be conducted in the open and based on a model outlined in the .NET Foundation project governance document mentioned above.
 When project decisions need to be made, it will be the responsibility of the project lead(s) to make those final decisions, with the help and guidance from the project maintainers, contributors and the larger open source community.